daisiran/Final_Project/README.md

 ## Simulation's variables of uncertainty
 ![alt text](https://github.com/daisiran/Final_Project/blob/master/Assumptions.png?raw=true)

-List and describe your simulation's variables of uncertainty (where you're using pseudo-random number generation).
-For each such variable, how did you decide the range and probability distribution to use?
-Do you think it's a good representation of reality?
+We decide the range the probability distribution by gaining data from relevant papers as well as doing primary research(one of our team member's relative is a bicycle warehouse manager, we had a interview with him).
+Although we believe there're more factors that need to be taken into consideration, we are confident that our current simulation will be helpful in the manager's ordering strategy decision-making process.

 ## Hypothesis or hypotheses before running the simulation:
-Hypothesis 1: If there is only one type of bicycle, the manager believe that there is no inventory strategy that will yield the cost less than 110000.
+Hypothesis 1: If there is only one type of bicycle, the manager believe that there is no ordering strategy that will yield the cost less than 110000.

-Hypothesis 2: If there are 5 types of bicycles, the manager believe that there is no inventory strategy that will yield the cost less than 550000.
+Hypothesis 2: If there are 5 types of bicycles, the manager believe that there is no ordering strategy that will yield the cost less than 550000.

 ## Analytical Summary of your findings: (e.g. Did you adjust the scenario based on previous simulation outcomes?
 What are the management decisions one could make from your simulation's output, etc.)
-Based on our simulation, we found out that
+Based on the results of our simulation, we found out that hypothesis 1 & 2 are wrong.
+There is at least 1 ordering strategy that will yield the cost less than the manager's expectation.

+For only one type of bicycle, we also make a heatmap visualization that can clearly see different value of cost under the different combinations of P & Q. For more than one type of bicycles, we were unable to visualize the result.
 ![alt text](https://github.com/daisiran/Final_Project/blob/master/Heatmap.png?raw=true)
 ## Instructions on how to use the program:
 First, download and run the '1.0.py' file.